I don’t even know where to start. Really, I don’t. That’s partly why this post is so late in coming.

 Slab City sits about two hours east of San Diego, deep in the southern California desert.
 It’s so named because of the concrete slabs left when the military abandoned Camp Dunlap: the military removed all of the buildings, but left the concrete slabs.
 The location has become a small desert oasis for snowbirds, and for those looking for a free, somewhat unrestricted lifestyle.

-- There are two churches, two libraries, several social clubs, a couple cafes, a nine-hole golf course, hot springs, a community “shower” (a drainage pipe downstream of the hot springs), and a skate park.
+- Two churches, two libraries, several social clubs, a couple cafes, a nine-hole golf course, hot springs, a community “shower” (a drainage pipe downstream of the hot springs), and a skate park comprise the facilites.

-- There aren’t any traditional buildings, but many old RVs, park models, and trailers have been turned into something.
+- Lacking any traditional buildings, many old RVs, park models, and trailers have been turned into something.

 - It’s free camping.
 You fend for yourself, but some places offer free meals during the week.